zhihan/janala2-gradle/README.md

 ## Integration tests
 The integration tests from the original CATG repo are now included in this repo.
-To run these tests, first download a copy of asm-all-5.0.4.jar and put it in /lib directory.
+To run these tests, first download a copy of asm-all-5.0.4.jar, automaton-1.11-8.jar and put them in the /lib directory.

 At the root directory, invoke gradle to compile the test classes.